You might seek urgent care for an illness or injury that's uncomfortable but not life-threatening and does not pose a significant health risk such as:

 Urgent Care inside Emergency Services in La Crosse

 Urgent Care inside Gundersen Onalaska Clinic

 Mon.-Fri.
 7 a.m. to 9 p.m.; weekends and holidays, 9 a.m. to 5 p.m.

-NOTE: Emergency Services in La Crosse and Gundersen Onalaska Clinic – Urgent Care are departments of Gundersen Lutheran Medical Center so hospital co-pays may apply.
+NOTE: Urgent Care at Gundersen La Crosse and Onalaska Clinics are departments of Gundersen Lutheran Medical Center so hospital co-pays may apply.
 From 11 p.m. to 7 a.m., all patients who come to Emergency Services in La Crosse—whether they need urgent or emergency care—are charged for an emergency room visit.